IrinaAdeniyi/FunTime-Celebrations/README.md

 4. While styling the navbar, the CSS I used to change the text colour in the navbar overrode the *active* class from Bootstrap.
 After researching I managed to find the solution by targeting the *active* class and giving it a different colour and style them bold.

+5. I discovered I used a redundant class for the hero section and rectified the mistake.

+6. The *About us* section on the home page kept showing next to the hero section.
+I managed to resolved this by using the flex-column class from Bootstrap.

+7.

 # Remaining bugs

 # Website checks using validation tools